vishvAsa/AgamaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/nsa-summary/1_arthAnushAsana-vibhAgaH.md

 A prapanna of this nature cannot bear delay in attaining the supreme object of life viz., deliverance.
 If one has all these fulfilled in him, it can be underscood that he is steadfast in the 'Parama-Purusharta' or the supreme object of life.

-The dative case in the term 'Narayanaya' in the

-158

-Essence of Srimad Rahasyatraya Saram

-Mulamantra, and the dvayamantra, and the term 'namas', and also the second half of charamasloka, all these are pointing to the supreme 'Purusharta' as one points out with his finger a vast ocean.
+The dative case in the term 'Narayanaya' in the Mulamantra, and the dvayamantra, and the term 'namas', and also the second half of charamasloka, all these are pointing to the supreme 'Purusharta' as one points out with his finger a vast ocean.

 The fruit or 'Parama-Phala' of attainment of this kind of steadfastness in his essential nature, the upaya or means of salvation and parama-purusharta, are described as follows: